Hoppa till huvudinnehåll

 The same logic sits behind every AI agent implementation.
 On an e-commerce site, the agent fetches data from the inventory API instead of supplier invoices.
 An AI sales qualifier checks prospects against CRM instead of recipes against POS.

 What changed in 2026 is that the models now handle these flows reliably in production.
 They used to crash on edge cases.
-Now Claude and GPT-5 manage multi-step tool use with 95–99% accuracy on common tasks.
+Today's model generation handles multi-step flows with tool calls stably enough for live operations.

 What is the difference between an AI agent and a chatbot?